bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-fields.md

 || **PARAMS** | Set of parameters for calculation - `recurring_params`:

 - **MODE** - repetition mode:
-    - single - single (one deal will be created from the template, offset calculated to the value of START_DATE);
+    - single - single (one deal will be created from the template, offset is calculated to the value of START_DATE);
     - multiple - multiple

 - **MULTIPLE_TYPE** - type of repetition in multiple mode [MODE is multiple]: